Specifications for organising ERA’s congresses and meetings

 There should preferably also be two Chairs for each session.

-The local Congress President and the Chair of the Scientific Committee are in charge of selecting the chairs for the various sessions.
+The local Congress President and Secretary together with the Chair of the Scientific Committee are in charge of selecting the chairs for the various sessions.

 A special “Thank you” letter must be sent to all speakers/chairs after the Congress: this is normally signed by the Chair of the Scientific Committee and the two Congress Presidents.